Suunto Zoop Novo Review: Key Features and Benefits

-Who Should Buy the Suunto Zoop Novo?
+Should You Buy The Suunto Zoop Novo?

 This product is for new divers who want the convenience of all the necessary data at their wrist, without having to learn a complicated interface, spend a lot of money, or spend a long time with a user manual, learning about advanced features and options they don’t require.

-This isn’t a dive computer for more advanced or technical divers who want air integration and gas switching capabilities.
+This isn’t a dive computer for more advanced or technical divers who want air integration and gas-switching capabilities.
 There are other, more advanced Suunto products that are a better fit for intermediate and advanced divers.
 It’s specifically designed to keep diving easy, simple, and safe for beginners, to maximize dive times and enjoyment, and minimize focusing on your gear.